andrea200481/pdsnd_github/README.md

 ### Description
 Interactive data query from a bike sharing system.
 Data is based on 3 different cities.
+With the given data I created an Interactive tool by using python.
+By answering questions the tool provides the users different data about preferred start and end stations, preferred time, average age of bikeshare users etc.